Sanctuary of San Úrbez

 The Sanctuary of San Úrbez or the Hermitage of San Úrbez (Santuario de San Úrbez or Ermita de San Úrbez) was a monastery in Nocito, in the municipality of Nueno in the Province of Huesca, Aragon, Spain.
-It was established in the 12th century on the site of the hermitage of the 9th-century Saint Urbicius (San Úrbez).
+It was established in the 12th century on the site of the hermitage of the 9th-century Saint Urbicius (San Úrbez and San Urbicio).
 The church housed his relics, which were almost entirely destroyed in the Spanish Civil War.